+- Internationalization

-- internationalization;
+- Globalization

-- globalization;
+- Open e-environment

+Additional:

-- open e-environment.
+- Lifelong learning

-It is worth mentioning such additional features as:

-- lifelong learning; - high quality of education;
+- High quality of education

-- universities as centres of innovation, high-tech and internationalization of science;
+- Universities as centres of innovation, high-tech and internationalization of science

-- universities as centres of science and research;
+- Centres of science and research

-- preparing students for competitive specializations required at the labour market.
+- Preparing students for competitive specializations needed in the labour market

-Martin Drlik: the modern university should be a research-oriented university, closely connected with the industry and entrepreneurs, and be in the position of regional authority or partner in many areas of the society.
+The modern university should be a research oriented university, closely connected with the industry and entrepreneurs, and be in the position of regional authority or partner in many areas of the society.

 The openness of the learning university is slightly another question.
 It is not possible to provide all educational resources freely available to everyone.
-However, there are many possibilities how to share and broaden the knowledge to different target groups.
+However, there are many possibilities, how to share and broaden the knowledge to different target groups.

-Izabella Alvarez: A modern university does not mean that everything must be done electronically, keeping the students at distance.
+A modern university does not mean that everything must be done electronically, keeping the students at distance.
 An open university or open learning environment suits the groups of students that cannot attend physically the courses.